YottaDB/YDBDoc/GTMAdminOps/encryption.rst

 .. image:: gen_keypair.png

-Helen e-mails helen@gt.m_pubkey.txt the file containing her exported public key to Phil, and Phil sends phil@gt.m_pubkey.txt, his exported public key to Helen.
+Helen e-mails helen@yottadb_pubkey.txt the file containing her exported public key to Phil, and Phil sends phil@yottadb_pubkey.txt, his exported public key to Helen.
 To protect against "man in the middle" attacks, they speak on the phone to exchange keyfingerprints, or send each other the fingerprints by text message,or facsimile - a different communication channel than that used to exchange the keys.
 Phil does likewise with Helen's key.
 They use the import_and_sign_key.sh shell script.
 After importing and signing each other's public keys, Phil and Helen can communicate securely with each other, even in the presence of eavesdroppers.
 Helen's keyring with Phil's imported key is shown below:

 .. image:: import_sign_key.png